 Our cheese making wound up at the stage where the hoops were being pressed.
 Before we left, however, Ross took three blocks of cheese from the aging room for us to sample.
 It was remarkable how different these cheeses, from milk of the same cows, processed in the same manner, by the same cheesemaker, were from one another.
 It was easy to identify which had been aged the longest by its drier texture and tangier or sharper taste.
 All were delicious.
 Ross cut us each bars of our favorites and, as is done for the catalogue sales, we dipped them in wax to keep them fresh and stamped them with the date they were made.

 I brought mine home, along with samples I purchased of the other artisan cheeses I had tasted, to my family.
 We have enjoyed them as snacks and in recipes.
-But the cheese we’re really looking forward to is that which we left in Ross’ expert care for proper ageing.
+But the cheese we’re really looking forward to is that which we left in Ross’ expert care for proper aging.
 That cheddar that will be arriving several months from now.
 The cheese that Mom made.